marinov98/MarinMacs/README.md

   #### GIT (Github)
   - Ubuntu ```sudo apt-get install git```
-  - MacOS: Should have it preinstalled from xcode command lind tools
+  - MacOS: Should have it preinstalled from xcode command line tools
   - **Now search up how to set up git on your Operating System AFTER installation is complete**

   #### Latex